UpGado/upgado.github.io/about.md

 permalink: /about/
 ---

 Hi!
-I am Ahmed.
+I am Dio.
 Welcome to my blog.
 I write about whatever comes to mind and I think I have something useful to say about.

-I am graduating from college soon.

 ## Interests